 Children’s Advocacy Center Advisory Committee (CACAC)

-The Children’s Advocacy Center Advisory Committee (CACAC) was recently established by Act 28 of 2014 to advise the Commission on the development and promotion of programs and projects related to children’s advocacy centers (CACs) and multidisciplinary investigative teams (MDITs).
-CACAC was also directed by the act to advise the Commission in the distribution of grants to support both existing and developing CACs and MDITs throughout the Commonwealth.
+The Children’s Advocacy Center Advisory Committee (CACAC) was established by Act 28 of 2014 to advise the Commission on the development and promotion of programs and projects related to children’s advocacy centers (CACs) and multidisciplinary investigative teams (MDITs).
+The CACAC also advises the Commission in the distribution of grants to support both existing and developing CACs and MDITs throughout the Commonwealth.
+The Committee is also responsible for the administration of Act 1 of 2013, better known as the Endowment Act.

 CACs provide state-of-the-art treatment for the victims of child sexual abuse and child abuse.
 They coordinate medical care, treatment and other social services for victims while gathering evidence, through age-appropriate forensic interviewing and other methods employed by MDITs, to build an effective case against the alleged offender.
 By bringing medical professionals, social workers, prosecutors and police who specialize in child sexual abuse together under one roof, CACs are the most effective way to bring a perpetrator to justice.

-The CACAC is comprised of a variety of experts representing the office of district attorney, children and youth services, child advocacy centers, state and municipal police, victim services, physicians, nurses, mental health professionals and hospital administrators.
+The CACAC is comprised of a variety of experts representing district attorneys, children and youth services, child advocacy centers, state and municipal police, victim services, physicians, nurses, mental health professionals and hospital administrators.
 All of the members of the committee have experience in the multidisciplinary investigation of child abuse through the operation of a CAC.

-The mission of the Children’s Advocacy Center Advisory Committee (CACAC) is to support the enhancement and establishment of children’s advocacy centers and multidisciplinary investigative teams throughout this Commonwealth in order to promote prevention, treatment and justice for victims of child sexual abuse and child abuse.
+The mission of the CACAC is to support the enhancement and establishment of children’s advocacy centers and multidisciplinary investigative teams throughout this Commonwealth in order to promote prevention, treatment and justice for victims of child sexual abuse and child abuse.

 The Endowment Act, or Act